What is isotretinoin?

 Patients with significant liver or kidney disease, high blood fats, diabetes and depression may be advised not to take isotretinoin or to be on a lower dose than usual and to have regular follow-up visits.

 Cutaneous and mucocutaneous side effects

 Most of the side effects due to isotretinoin are cutaneous or mucocutaneous and relate to the mode of action of the drug.
-The most common are listed here.
 When side effects are troublesome, isotretinoin may need to be withheld or the dose reduced.
+The most common side effects are listed here:

 - Dry lips, cheilitis (sore, cracked or scaly lips) (100% of patients on 1 mg/kg/day)

 - Dry skin, fragile skin, eczema/dermatitis (itchy, red patches of skin)

 - Note: atopic eczema may improve.

 - Dry nostrils, epistaxis (nose bleeds)